jll63/yomm2/README.md

 cmake .. -DYOMM2_ENABLE_TESTS=1 -DYOMM2_ENABLE_BENCHMARKS=1 -DCMAKE_BUILD_TYPE=Release
 make && tests/benchmarks # wow it's fast!
 ```
+This will automatically download the dependency
+[benchmark](https://github.com/google/benchmark), build it and finally install
+it to `./extern` within the root directory of yomm2.

 Finally, if you like it and you want to install it: